 Smarter Every Day grabbed their slow-motion cameras and headed into a tattoo parlor to find out how tattoos work.

 Make sure you’re ready for a skin tattoo.

 Before you get a tattoo, think carefully about it.
 If you’re unsure or worried that you might regret it, give it more time.
 Don’t allow yourself to be pressured into getting a tattoo, and don’t get a tattoo if you’re under the influence of alcohol or drugs.

 To make sure your tattoo will be applied safely, ask these questions: Who does the tattooing?
 Does the tattoo artist wear gloves?
 Does the tattoo artist use proper equipment?
 Does the tattoo artist sterilize non-disposable equipment?

 How you care for your new tattoo depends on the type and extent of work done.
 Typically, however, you’ll need to:

 Avoid sun exposure.

 Allow up to 2 weeks for healing.

 White ink tattoo

 White ink tattoos are the most tricky ones out there.
 It’s quite difficult to know how they’re going to heal and age, and they can get easily distorted in a short period of time.
-The color changes drastically It’ll never look completely white It doesn’t look good on every skin color Now, those who think it looks better on darkest skins, it’s because the white tone lasts for a bit longer and makes a nice contrast.
+The color changes drastically.
+It’ll never look completely white.
+It doesn’t look good on every skin color.
+Now, for those who think it looks better on darkest skins, it’s because the white tone lasts for a bit longer and makes a nice contrast.
 In these cases, the ink also starts losing pigmentation, but due to the natural color of the skin, the design becomes darker.
 Also, it seems to age better on these skin colors.
-It raises the skin’s surface Due to its thickness, it’s hard to get clean lines White ink works better for highlighting rather than outlining
+It raises the skin’s surface.
+Due to its thickness, it’s hard to get clean lines.
+White ink works better for highlighting rather than outlining.

 Glow in the dark tattoo